 \subsection{Actions and generators}

 The proofs of the next two lemmas share a rather simple idea.
-Indeed, both lemmas can be seen as consequences of the well-known fact that every connected graph has a spanning tree.\footnote{We thank an anonymous referee for this comment.} (This fact can be easily proven by induction.)
-The graph would be the union of the permutation graphs (with $X$ as the vertex set) induced by the elements of the set $A$.
+Indeed, both lemmas can be seen as consequences of the well-known fact that every connected graph has a spanning tree.\footnote{We thank an anonymous referee for this comment.} The graph would be the union of the permutation graphs (with $X$ as the vertex set) induced by the elements of the set $A$.

 We give two brief proofs without graphs. \begin{lem} Let $G$ be a group acting transitively on a finite set $X$.
 Let $A\subseteq G$ with $A = A^{-1}$, $e\in A$ and $G=\langle A\rangle$.
 Then, for any $x\in X$,